havok25103/foundryvtt-never-pause/README.md

 This module automatically unpauses foundry upon the game world being made ready.

-**This module is intended for personal use only.
-Depend on this at your own risk.**

 ## Why do this?

 - I trust my players to not mess with the scenes when not in use.